google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ### Tools

 Make a recording using the [Chrome DevTools Timeline](tools/profile-performance/evaluate-performance/timeline-tool).
-Recalculate style events are displayed in purple blocks; check timeline results for large Recalculate Style events:
+Recalculate Style events are displayed in purple blocks; check the timeline for large Recalculate Style events:

 ![Long running styles](imgs/long-running-style.jpg)